 Projected Job Growth: 9%

-This is another of the best associate degree options to get a job that’s both secure and high-paying.
+This is another of the top associate’s degree options to get a job that’s both secure and high-paying.
 It is the community college degree in dental hygiene for the prospective dental hygienist.
 Unlike most other types of associate degree programs, the technical degree option for dental hygienists usually takes three years to complete.
 Still, the payoff is arguably worth it compared to a four year degree.
 According to the Bureau of Labor Statistics, these dental hygienists make a median annual salary of over $77,000 per year on average.
 And it’s possible for a dental hygienist salary to reach six figures in terms of median annual wages.
 Clearly, dental hygiene is one of the best 2-year college degrees.

 Dental hygienists provide oral cleanings and treatments to patients.
 They work in a clinical environment such as a dentists’ office.
 Besides providing oral care, dental hygienists are also responsible for other duties.
 This includes consulting with patients about the health of their teeth and gums.
 It also involves advising them on preventative treatments for oral diseases.
 Thus, they need good professional communication skills in addition to professional certifications.